savannaholson/Bookworms/README.md

 ### Problem Statement

 Create a REST web service from GOODREADS.
-This service will be modified to allow our users to find additional books written written by the same author or in the same series.
+This service will be modified to allow our users to find additional books written by the same author or in the same series.
+This service will also pare down the large amount of data from the service to what is actually needed in our individual projects.

 ### Project Technologies/Techniques